 William Fearn Patton was a third generation Danvillian who became immensely wealthy as a banker.
-After the Civil War, W.F. joined his father and brother (J. Allen Patton) in a local bank known as Wm.
+After the Civil War, W.F. joined his father and brother (J. Allen) in a bank known as Wm.
 S. Patton, Sons, and Co.

 W.F. married Sallie Ann Fuller in 1881, daughter of a prominent tobacconist.
 The couple lived at this house for only four years after its construction, she dying of typhoid fever in July 1894.